matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 S2S API, which lets users on a given server declare their interest in viewing events in that room.
 Having started peeking into the room, the server(s) being peeked will relay *all* events it sees in that room to the peeking server (including ones from other servers).
-It will also service the backfill and event-retrieval APIs as if the peeking server was in the room.
+Backfill and event-retrieval APIs should be changed to be queryable from servers not in the room if the room is peekable.

 This continues until the peeking server calls DELETE on the peek it initiated.